whitewingz2017/oc-inventory-Inspired-NP-4.0/README.md

 - qb-lib

 [zlib.rar]
-- Extract it to your node_modules folder to fix the build in typescript source
+- Extract it to your node_modules folder to fixed the build in typescript source

 Changes:
 - Fixed Swap